EU may scrap plans for more competition in airport ground handling

 But the Commission said in a draft document seen by Reuters that it was unlikely to get wide agreement on the scheme.

-Ground handling includes services such as marshalling aircraft, loading and unloading planes, baggage handling, and refuelling.
+Ground handling includes services such as marshalling aircraft, loading and unloading planes, baggage handling, and refueling.
 The biggest providers worldwide include Swissport/Servisair, DNATA, SATS, Menzies (MNZS.L) and Fraport (FRAG.DE).

 Currently, European airports with more than 15 million passengers a year should allow at least two core ground handling providers, and the Commission had wanted to increase that number to three.

-However, the Airports Council International Europe (ACI), which represents 450 airports in 45 European countries, has previously argued that increasing the number of ground handling providers at airports could make operations more complicated.
+However, the Airports Council International Europe (ACI), which represent 450 airports in 45 European countries, argued that increasing the number of ground handling providers at airports could make operations more complicated.

-ACI, and German airports association ADV, have said further liberalisation and competition for tenders would also put pressure on already low wages in the sector because staff costs make up around 70 percent of the costs of service providers.
+ACI, and German airports association ADV, said further liberalization and competition for tenders would also put pressure on already low wages in the sector because staff costs make up around 70 percent of the costs of service providers.

-A spokeswoman for the Commission said its work programme had not yet been adopted and was still under discussion.
+A spokeswoman for the Commission said its work program had not yet been adopted and was still under discussion.

-(Corrects paragraphs six, seven and eight to show that Airports Council made their comments prior to the draft Commission proposal)

 (Editing by Mark Potter)